 Photo credit: PestStrategies.com

-About two days after taking up residence on your cat’s skin, the females will start releasing tiny white or cream-colored eggs.
+Within a couple of days after taking up residence on your cat’s skin, the females will start releasing tiny white or cream-colored eggs.
 These eggs usually drop off of your cat and will start hatching wherever they land.

 After hatching, the larvae can remain in a cocoon for up to a year before re-emerging as bloodthirsty adults.
 By the time you’ve gotten rid of the adult fleas on your cat’s skin, another generation of fleas is likely already growing in your home, ready to latch onto the host again.